 NYC Mayor’s Office of the CTO

 Paul Rothman is a Senior Product Manager in the NYC Mayor’s Office of the CTO where he focuses on advancing smart city concepts and technologies to improve the lives of all New Yorkers.
-Previously, Paul was a founding member of littleBits Electronics, a STE(A)M education technology startup where he served as the Director of R&D. Paul is passionate about sustainability and climate issues and works to develop products and projects with their impacts in mind.
-He is a graduate of New York University with a bachelor’s degree in music technology and a master’s from the Interactive Telecommunications Program (ITP), where he was previously an adjunct professor.
+Previously, Paul was a founding member of littleBits Electronics, a STE(A)M education technology startup where he served as the Director of R&D. He is a graduate of New York University with a bachelor’s degree in music technology and a master’s from the Interactive Telecommunications Program (ITP), where he was previously an adjunct professor.

 Stand Development & Consulting